The jade facial roller is available at the newly opened British online boutique Cult Beauty for thirty hefty, solid pounds.

 While I often moan about my skin, I'm incredibly grateful that I don't suffer from chronic cystic acne, although I did come very close about three years ago.
 Strangers literally stopped me in the streets to recommend the services of their facialists and doctors.
 This is one development I'm going to be keeping an eye on.

-"My Beautiful Mommy" is aimed at kids ages four to seven and features a plastic surgeon named Dr. Michael (a musclebound superhero type) and a girl whose mother gets a tummy tuck, a nose job and breast implants.
+A plastic surgeon in Florida has penned a children's book to help explain the effects of plastic surgery to young 'uns:"My Beautiful Mommy" is aimed at kids ages four to seven and features a plastic surgeon named Dr. Michael (a musclebound superhero type) and a girl whose mother gets a tummy tuck, a nose job and breast implants.
 Before her surgery the mom explains that she is getting a smaller tummy: "You see, as I got older, my body stretched and I couldn't fit into my clothes anymore.
 Dr. Michael is going to help fix that and make me feel better."
 Mom comes home looking like a slightly bruised Barbie doll with demure bandages on her nose and around her waist.The text doesn't mention the breast augmentation, but the illustrations intentionally show Mom's breasts to be fuller and higher.
 "I tried to skirt that issue in the text itself," says Salzhauer.
 "The tummy lends itself to an easy explanation to the children: extra skin and can't fit into your clothes.
 The breasts might be a stretch for a six-year-old."

 The book doesn't explain exactly why the mother is redoing her nose post-pregnancy.
 Nonetheless, Mom reassures her little girl that the new nose won't just look "different, my dear—prettier!"